MistyCommunity/Documentation/src/content/apis/api-reference/all-functions.md

 Arguments:
 * NetworkName (string) - The WiFi network name (SSID).
 * Password (string) - The WiFi network password.

+Returns:
+* Result (boolean) - Returns true if there are no errors related to this command.

 ## Beta - Faces